nervosnetwork/docs.nervos.org/website/docs/essays/debug.md

 ## Debug syscall

-When we want to output additional information from the script; we need use the [debug syscall](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0009-vm-syscalls/0009-vm-syscalls.md#debug).
+When we want to output additional information from the script; we need to use the [debug syscall](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0009-vm-syscalls/0009-vm-syscalls.md#debug).

 By default, the CKB node does not output the debug syscall message, however `ckb.toml` can be configured to enable it.